+ITEM: Approval of the Bachelor of Science in

+Engineering Science

-ITEM: Approval of the Bachelor of Science in Engineering Science INSTITUTION: Shepherd University RECOMMENDED RESOLUTION: Resolved , That the West Virginia Higher Education Policy Commission approves the Bachelor of Science in Engineering Science program at Shepherd University for implementation in fall 2017.
+INSTITUTION: Shepherd University

+Education Policy Commission approves the Bachelor of Science in Engineering Science program at Shepherd University for implementation in fall 2017.
 This approval expires two years from the date of Commission approval if the program is not fully implemented at that time.
-STAFF MEMBER: Corley Dennison

-Shepherd University's Bachelor of Science, Engineering Science program is a 120credit hour comprehensive, interdisciplinary major with two concentrations, Systems Engineering and Environmental Engineering.
+Shepherd University's Bachelor of Science, Engineering Science program is a 120-credit hour comprehensive, interdisciplinary major with two concentrations, Systems Engineering and Environmental Engineering.
 In addition to engineering courses, students also take courses in linear algebra, operations research, math modeling and numerical analysis, plus physics, thermodynamics, electromagnetic fields, statics and dynamics, computer engineering, computer sciences and linear systems.
 All students are required to complete a 42-credit hour core.